CONSTRUCTION CAREER GUIDECONSTRUCTION JOBS LIST

-Welcome to our complete guide to construction jobs!
-In this article, we’ve provided an extensive construction jobs list, so you can explore the various types of construction careers that are available to you.
-This article is part 1 of our Construction Career Guide series.
-If you like this, you’ll probably like the rest of the articles in this series, which provide a ton of information on getting started with a career in the trades.
+We’ve provided an extensive construction jobs list, so you can explore the various types of construction careers that are available to you.
+This list is part 1 of our Construction Career Guide series.
+If you like this, you’ll probably like the rest of the information in this series, which provide a ton of information on getting started with a career in the trades.

 One thing before you dive in…

-Keep in mind that this list is designed to be exactly that, a list of various careers available in the trades.
+Keep in mind that this list is designed to be exactly that, a list of various construction jobs available.
 We aimed to keep it rather short and concise, providing just the basic information.
 If you’re looking for more detail on any specific career path, check out our career-specific pages where we’ll dive much deeper.

 Alright, ready to get into it?

-We’ll start with a listing of the various jobs or career paths available in construction.
+We’ll start with a listing of the construction jobs or career paths available in the construction industry.
 Because there are just so many various niche titles under each main title, we have not listed every single title possible.
-Rather, this list of construction jobs titles covers a large base of what’s available in the industry.
+Rather, this list of construction jobs covers a large base of what’s available in the industry.

 Keep in mind that when we list the various salaries here – they are only median averages, as reported in the Bureau of Labor Statistics.
 That means that depending on where you live, your skill level, and the type of work you’re doing, you could potentially earn less, or much more than what’s listed.
 For example, BLS lists the average salary for carpentry at $43,000 per year.
 But on the east coast (where we’re from), a skilled carpenter doing higher end work could earn $30 – $40/hour, maybe more depending on the job.
 Also, keep in mind that if you’re a business owner, you might be able to do substantially better for yourself.
 There’s a difference between owning and running a successful landscaping company, and working at one.